Amanda Savage MCSP MSt

 Hello.
 I am a physiotherapist who specialises in helping women find and train their pelvic floor muscles.
 I have been working in this field of physiotherapy for over 20 years.
-It is interesting, life-changing work with the bonus that I am with the loveliest people all day.

 Like a lot of physiotherapists I am also a Pilates Instructor.